-Assume a full-time student or a resident of an institution to be a dependent, unless the person demonstrates otherwise.
+Assume a full-time student or a resident of an institution to be a dependent, unless they demonstrate otherwise.

-3. The total of the amounts designated for shelter and utilities if the person receives a welfare assistance payment from a program that designates the amounts for shelter and utilities.
+3. The total of the amounts designated for shelter and utilities if the displaced person receives a welfare assistance payment from a program that designates the amounts for shelter and utilities.

 Disburse the payment under this section in a lump sum, unless the Regional ROW Chief determines that the payment should be made in installments.
 If installments are chosen, except as limited by Sec.
-7.25.8, the full amount vests immediately, regardless of whether there is any later change in the person's income or rent, or in the condition or location of the person's housing.
+7.25.8, the full amount vests immediately, regardless of whether there is any later change in their income or rent, or in the condition or location of their property.